tushar-c/tushar-c.github.io/_posts/2018-10-18-Installing-and-setting-up-our-development-environment.md

 If you do not know how to check your version, here is a link that helps -> [Determining Windows Version](https://support.microsoft.com/en-in/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64) .
 If you still cannot determine, youtube has a plethora of these.
 Then once you download the installer, install it like any other windows program by following the on-screen instructions.

-*Note* While installing, if there occur any errors, google is your best friend.
+*Note:* While installing, if there occur any errors, google is your best friend.
 Usually on windows, most python installation errors seem to be fixed by going to the 'Windows Updates' tab and just updating the packages there.

 **Step 2**.
 If you already use a text editor (such as Atom, Sublime Text, etc.), then skip this step.
 Another popular choice is Notepad++, this is much more rich than the default Notepad Application that comes with Windows.
 Download and install it from here, again, according to whether you have a 32-bit or a 64-bit system.
 Link -> [Notepad++ Download Link](https://notepad-plus-plus.org/download/v7.5.6.html).
 Install it like any other windows program.